tuantruong2206/myowncoin/contrib/debian/README.md

 ## nilabit: URI support ##

-bitcoin-qt.desktop  (Gnome / Open Desktop)
+nilabit-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bitcoin-qt.desktop
+	sudo desktop-file-install nilabit-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/nilabit128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your nilabit-qt binary to `/usr/bin` and the `../../share/pixmaps/nilabit128.png` to `/usr/share/pixmaps`

-bitcoin-qt.protocol (KDE)
+nilabit-qt.protocol (KDE)